 In order to drive those results, influencers must possess the one thing that matters – measurable influence.

 What Do Influencers Do?

 The primary marker of all any real influencer is that they can get people to do something.
 Read a book, join a movement, keep watching, buy a thing, download an app, research a product, opt-in for a coupon… things like that.
 When it comes to Instagram influencers and social media influencers, they are also absolute experts at creating targeted content.
 Experts.

 Influencers have varying degrees of credibility – and therefore, influence – in different areas or categories.
-One of the first things our account managers do during the influencer selection process (long before we build the actual campaign for our clients) is identify the categories in which a social media user is most influential.
+One of the first things our account managers do when moving through the influencer selection process for potential influencer partnerships is identify the categories in which a social media user is most influential.
 And it’s not always super obvious.